-- If you are going to raise a concern, make sure it is specific (versus being vague and general), and that it is a behavior/issue your boss can address.
+- If you are going to raise a concern, make sure it is specific (versus being vague and general), and that it is a behavior / issue your boss can address.
 Don’t whine about “management” or a colleague in another department, where your supervisor has no influence.

-- Do your job well (and be willing to go “above and beyond”).
+- Do your job well (and be willing to do “above and beyond”).
 Remember, you are there to accomplish tasks and do them well.
 When you perform quality work and, at least occasionally, do more than is required, you make your boss look good to his/her colleagues and supervisor.

-The goal of building a positive relationship with your boss isn’t to try to “suck up” to them and win undue favoritism.
-The purpose is to develop a healthy, positive relationship of mutual respect – which will lead to better communication, the ability to work through disagreements, and a partnership where you can support one another through difficult times.
+The goal of building a positive relationship with your boss isn’t try to “suck up” to them and win undue favoritism.
+The purpose is to develop a healthy, positive relationship of mutual respect – which will lead to better communication, the ability to work through disagreements, and can build a partnership where you can support one another through difficult times.